heyoeyo/muggled_dpt/README.md

 ```
 As with the image script, you can add `--help` to the end of this command to see a list of additional modifiers flags you can set.
 For example, you can use a webcam as input using the flag `--use_webcam`.
 It's possible to record video results (per-frame) using the `--allow_recording` flag.

 When processing video, depth predictions are made _asynchrounously_, (i.e. only when the GPU is ready to do more processing).
 This leads to faster playback/interaction, but the depth results may appear choppy.
 You can force synchrounous playback using the `-sync` flag or toggling the option within the UI (this also gives more accurate inference timing results).
+There are other toggle options available through keypresses, which will be listed out in the terminal.

 **Note:** The original DPT implementation is not designed for consistency across video frames, so the results can be very noisy looking.
-If you actually need video depth estimation, consider [Consistent Depth of Moving Objects in Video](https://dynamic-video-depth.github.io/) and the listed related works.
+If you actually need video depth estimation, consider [Consistent Depth of Moving Objects in Video](https://dynamic-video-depth.github.io/) and the listed related works, or the newer [Video-Depth-Anything](https://github.com/DepthAnything/Video-Depth-Anything).

 ## Run 3D Viewer